ETIAS for France in 2026: Cost, Timeline, and How to Prepare

 Watch Out for Scams

-Because ETIAS isn’t live yet, scammers are already taking advantage of the confusion.
+Because ETIAS isn't live yet, scammers are already taking advantage of the confusion.
 Fake websites are popping up claiming to help you apply, and some look official enough to fool people into giving up credit card details or personal information.
+Some of these sites charge $50 to $150 for something that doesn't even exist yet.

 Don't fall for it.

-Bookmark that link and ignore anything else.
-The real application will cost €7, and only travelers between ages 18 and 70 will need to pay.
-There’s no need to apply yet, and no one should be charging you anything today.
+There's no need to apply yet, and no one should be charging you anything today.

 Looking Ahead

 ETIAS reflects a broader trend toward digitized travel systems.
 Australia has something similar, Canada is working on one, and more countries will likely follow.
-The €7 fee and online form will eventually feel as routine as checking in for flights.
+The €20 fee and online form will eventually feel as routine as checking in for flights.

 Bottom Line